 Legislative Experience: Senate Member, 1990 - Present

 Senator Rodney Ellis was elected to the Texas Senate in 1990.
 During his tenure, he has been leader on economic development, education, civil rights, responsible environmental policy, middle class tax cuts, and criminal justice issues, having passed over 600 bills.

-Senator Ellis is the current Chairman of the Senate Committee on Open Government, which investigates how to improve the transparency of state government.
-He is a member of the Senate State Affairs, Transportation, and Natural Resources committees.
-In past sessions, he chaired the Senate Finance, Jurisprudence, Intergovernmental Relations, and Government Organization committees.
+Senator Ellis is a member of the Senate State Affairs, Business & Commerce, and Transportation committees.
+In past sessions, he chaired the Senate Finance, Jurisprudence, Intergovernmental Relations, Government Organization, and Open Government committees.

-Senator Ellis chairs the Board of Directors for the Innocence Project and chairs the Commission to Engage African Americans on Energy, Climate Change, and the Environment.
-He also serves on the LBJ Foundation Board of Trustees, the University of Texas School of Law Foundation Board of Trustees, the Council on Foreign Relations, and the Rainbow PUSH Coalition Board of Directors.
+Senator Ellis chairs the Board of Directors for the Innocence Project and co-chairs the National Conference of State Legislatures Task Force on International Relations.
+He also serves on the National Conference of State Legislatures Executive Committee, the LBJ Foundation Board of Trustees, and the Council on Foreign Relations.

 Before his election to the Texas Senate, Senator Ellis served three terms as a member of the Houston City Council and as chief of staff to the late U.S. Congressman Mickey Leland.
 He holds a bachelor's degree from Texas Southern University, a master's degree from the Lyndon B. Johnson School of Public Affairs, and a law degree from the University of Texas School of Law.
 Ellis also studied at Xavier University of New Orleans and the London School of Economics.

 Rodney Ellis is married to Licia Green-Ellis and has four children.

 Speeding Down a Dead End Street

 Sen. Ellis on 5th Circuit's voter ID ruling